On this page

 4. Preparing for a public apology

-The Prime Minister Christopher Luxon will publicly apologise to survivors of abuse in care Tuesday 12 November 2024 in Parliament.
+The Prime Minister Christopher Luxon publicly apologised to survivors of abuse in care on Tuesday 12 November 2024 in Parliament.

 Providing records to the Royal Commission - how it worked